KakaoCup/Compose/README.md

 If you are using [Page Object pattern](https://martinfowler.com/bliki/PageObject.html) you can put the interactions of Kakao inside the Page Objects.

 Described way of Screen definition is very similar with the way that Kakao library offers.
-But usually, `Screen` in Jetpack Compose is a UI element (Node) too.
+But, usually, `Screen` in Jetpack Compose is a UI element (Node) too.
 That's why there is an additional option to declare `ComposeScreen`:
 ```Kotlin
 class MainActivityScreen(semanticsProvider: SemanticsNodeInteractionsProvider) :
     ComposeScreen<MainActivityScreen>(